Register a death

 We also take declarations of deaths occurring in other parts of England and Wales.
 The Registrar will provide details of cost and payment methods.

-All information you provide to the Registrar's service is done so in the strictest of confidence, you can find full details here
+All information you provide to the Registrar's service is done so in the strictest of confidence, you can find full details in our privacy notice.

 To register a death you need to bring with you: